-All documents, motions, pleadings, and other papers that are transmitted for filing must be signed by an attorney of record in the attorney's own name or, if there is no attorney, by the party.
-Debtors must sign all petitions, schedules, and statements they file.
+All documents, motions, pleadings, and other papers that are submitted transmitted for filing must be signed by an attorney of record in the attorney's own name or, if there is no attorney, by the party.
+Debtors must sign all pPetitions, schedules, and statements must always be signed by the debtor(s)they file.

-(b) Electronic Signatures of Attorneys.
+(b) Electronic Signatures of Attorney-Filers.

-When filing a document electronically, or transmitting documents via e-mail for filing, an attorney must either scan the document containing the attorney's original signatures, or use "/s/ [attorney's name]."
-This will constitute the signature of the attorney for purposes of Bankruptcy Rule 9011, all other Bankruptcy Rules, these Rules, and any other purpose for which a signature is required in connection with matters before the Court.
+When filing a document electronically, or submitting transmitting documents via e-mail for filing, an attorney must either scan the document containing the attorney's original signatures, or use "/s/ [attorney's name]."
+This will constitute the signature of the attorney for purposes of Federal Rule of Bankruptcy ProcedureBankruptcy Rule 9011, all other Federal Rules of Bankruptcy ProcedureRules, these Rules, and any other purpose for which a signature is required in connection with matters before the Court.
 The attorney will be responsible for all consequences that flow from documents filed under their electronic signature as if they physically signed them, regardless of who actually filed them.

-(c) Ink or Digital Signatures of Non-Attorneys.
+(c) Ink or Digital Signatures of Non-Attorneys Generally.

-All filed documents signed by a non-attorney must be signed in ink or via a digital signature software product that uses two-factor authentication.
-Either means of execution of the document shall constitute the "original signature" of the non-attorney.
-An electronic image of the non-attorney's signature in ink is acceptable and shall be treated as the original signature for purposes of Bankruptcy Rule 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and for any other purpose for which a signature is required in connection with matters before the Court.
+All filed documents submitted for filingsigned by a non-attorney must be signed in ink or via a digital signature software product that uses two-factor authentication.
+Either means of execution of the document shall constitute (the "original signature") ofby the non-attorney.
+An electronic image of the non-attorney's original signature in ink is acceptable and shall be treated as the original signature for purposes of Federal Rule of Bankruptcy Procedure Bankruptcy Rule 9011, all other Federal Rules of Bankruptcy Procedure, these Rules, and for any other purpose for which a signature is required in connection with matters before the Court.
+Further, below their original signature, the signing party must print or type their name, mailing address, e-mail address, and telephone number.
 See also Vt.
 LBR 9011-2(a) (contact information required with pro se party signatures).